ENG1013-PASS/Week_4/Week4_PCB_TrafficLight/README.md

 2. Use a **callback function** on D5 to detect when the button is pressed
 3. Implement the crossing sequence in `main`

 Think about: what should happen if the button is pressed *while the sequence is already running*?
-For now, it's fine to ignore it — but keep it in mind.
+For now, it's fine to ignore it, but keep it in mind.

 ---